rapid7/metasploit-framework/documentation/modules/post/multi/gather/netrc_creds.md

 ## Vulnerable Application

-Post Module to obtain credentials saved for FTP and other services in `.netrc`
+Post module to obtain credentials saved for FTP and other services in `.netrc`

 This file is kept in user's home directories to configure various services,